osamajabr/Comprehensive-IMDB-Data-Analysis-for-Strategic-Film-Production-Decision-Making/README.md

 - **Non-parametric Analysis**:
   - Due to the non-normal distribution of data, non-parametric methods such as bootstrapping were used to validate the findings from hypothesis testing.

 ### Conclusions and Strategic Recommendations

-Based on the comprehensive analysis, strategic recommendations were formulated to guide future film productions:
+Based on the comprehensive analysis, several strategic recommendations have been formulated to guide the future film productions and optimise financial success:

-- **Invest in Profitable Genres**: Focusing investments on genres like Action and Comedy which have historically shown financial success.
+- **Invest in Proven Genres and Formats**: Prioritise investments in the **Drama** genre, which has historically demonstrated financial success, particularly within the budget constraint of **£1.5 million**.
+Additionally, focus on producing films that are coloured and predominantly in the English language, attributes that align with the successful characteristics of historically profitable films.

-- **Efficient Budgeting**: Advocating for mid-range budgets that have demonstrated the best return on investment ratios.
+- **Optimal Film Duration and Rating**: Aim to produce the movie to with durations of **106 minutes** or longer, which have shown to be more successful.
+Also, consider adhering to an **R rating** and an aspect ratio of **1.85**, as these characteristics were common among top-performing films.

-- **Utilization of Star Power**: Emphasizing the need to cast well-known actors to enhance marketability and audience draw.
+- **Specific Recommendations for Director and Actors**:

-#### Further Insights and Recommendations
+-

-The analysis also highlighted the complex interplay between various factors such as genre, budget size, and cast popularity, which should be considered in future production decisions.
+  - **Primary Recommendation**: Collaborate with the crew that produced **"Urbania"**, particularly director **Jon Shear**, and actors **Dan Futterman**, **Josh Hamilton**, and **Matt Keeslar**.
+This film exhibited the highest gross-to-budget ratio of **4.564973**, indicating a highly profitable model.

-### Contribution and Collaboration
+  - **Alternative Recommendation**: If the primary choice is unavailable, consider the team behind **"Half Nelson"**, directed by **Ryan Fleck** with actors **Ryan Gosling**, **Tristan Mack Wilds**, and **Jeff Lima**.
+This film also showcased a high gross-to-budget ratio and significant audience popularity, as evidenced by a high number of total likes.

-For additional insights, contributions, or discussions on the methodologies used in this analysis, stakeholders and external reviewers are encouraged to contact the data science team at SussexBudgetProductions or participate in discussions through the project's GitHub repository.
+These targeted recommendations are designed to utilise historical data and proven success factors to enhance the commercial outcomes of future film projects.